renanz/ccc504-lab-3/README.md

 1. Configure redux-saga in src/store/configureStore.dev.js
 2. Move the logic inside startSession action (it uses the promise middleware) in src/actions/index.js to a saga in src/sagas/index
 3. Move the logic inside fetchBeers action (it uses the thunk middleware) in src/actions/index.js to a saga in src/sagas/index
-4. Execute `npm test`.
+4. Execute `yarn test`.
 We have 3 tests in src/sagas/index.spec.js.
 One is implemented "#Saga: startSession".
 You need to implement the two in "#Saga: fetchBeers"
 5. Bonus.
 Have you got some extra time? implement a reducer, action and saga so every time the user likes a beer it is stored in the state.
 Display the list of liked beers in components/Navigations/Menu.jsx where it says "This is exercise question 5 ;)"

 ## License